ststeiger/forerunner/RS/Reporting/ReportManager/ReportManagerMVC/ReportManager/JSdoc/readme.md

 --------------

 The Forerunner SDK is comprised of a collection of JQuery Widgets and JavaScript namespaces.
 All Forerunner Widgets are defined as part of the [$](/Docs/$.html) namespace.
-All Forerunner namspaces are defined under the [forerunner](/Docs/forerunner.html) namespace.
+All Forerunner namespaces are defined under the [forerunner](/Docs/forerunner.html) namespace.
 As an example, all the buttons used in the [$.forerunner.toolbar](/Docs/$.forerunner.toolbar.html) widget are defined in the [forerunner.ssr.tools.toolbar](/Docs/forerunner.ssr.tools.toolbar.html) namespace.
 All the code used to create the Forerunner Mobilizer product is available in the SDK via widgets.
-In point of fact, Mobilizer is built from Forerunner SDK itself.
-Additionally all Forerunner widgets use cascading style sheets.
+In point of fact, Mobilizer is built from the Forerunner SDK itself.
+Additionally, all Forerunner widgets use cascading style sheets.
 These .css files can be used as is or modified in your own web applications.

 Folder Structure
 ----------------